Florenssignol/tasklist/README.md

 # app available online at:
 https://myawesometasklist.herokuapp.com/

-# you might need to provide an api key and application id to use algoliasearch.

 # How to change private keys for algolia:
+You might need to provide an api key and application id to use algoliasearch, then put them in this file:
 EDITOR="code --wait" bin/rails credentials:edit